camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-opensearch.md

 ---
 id: using-existing-opensearch
-title: "Using AWS Managed OpenSearch"
+title: "Using AWS managed OpenSearch"
 description: "Learn how to use an AWS managed OpenSearch instance in Camunda 8 Self-Managed deployment."
 ---

-Camunda 8 Self-Managed has two different types of components: Camunda components (Operate, Optimize, Tasklist, etc.) and non-Camunda, dependency components (such as Keycloak and Elasticsearch).
+Camunda 8 Self-Managed has two different types of components: Camunda components (Operate, Optimize, Tasklist, etc.) and non-Camunda dependency components (such as Keycloak and Elasticsearch).
 For more details, review the [architecture](../../../platform-architecture/overview.md) documentation for more information on the different types of applications.

 This guide steps through using an existing AWS managed OpenSearch instance.
-By default, [Helm chart deployment](../deploy.md) creates a new elassticsearch instance, but it's possible to use AWS managed OpenSearch instead.
+By default, [Helm chart deployment](../deploy.md) creates a new Elasticsearch instance, but it's possible to use AWS managed OpenSearch instead.

 ## Preparation

 ### Authentication

-There are two layers of permissions with OpenSearch.
-AWS IAM and OpenSearch internal.
-If you would like to connect to OpenSearch using AWS IAM roles for service accounts (IRSA) then please also refer to the [IAM roles for service accounts](../platforms/amazon-eks/irsa.md#OpenSearch) page.
+There are two layers of permissions with OpenSearch: AWS IAM and OpenSearch internal.
+If you would like to connect to OpenSearch using AWS IAM roles for service accounts (IRSA) then please also refer to the [IAM roles for service accounts documentation](../platforms/amazon-eks/irsa.md#OpenSearch).

-Otherwise, if it is intended to connect to AWS managed OpenSearch with basic auth then the example below can be followed:
+Otherwise, if it is intended to connect to AWS managed OpenSearch with basic auth, then the example below can be followed:

 ## Values file

 :::caution

 The migration step within Optimize is currently not supported with OpenSearch.
-Make sure to disable the migration as shown in the example below.
+Disable the migration as shown in the example below.

 :::

 The following values can be configured in the Camunda 8 Self-Managed Helm chart in order to use AWS managed OpenSearch:

-### Connecting to AWS managed OpenSearch with basic auth.
+### Connecting to AWS managed OpenSearch with basic auth

 ```yaml
 global: